 A big warm hand touched her shoulder.
 ‘Finally awake, biala.’

-She turned, saw Mock sitting beside her, then sprang into his arms.
-She didn’t care how her head throbbed her or how her whole body ached, holding him tight, burying her face into his chest so she could breathe him in.
+She turned, saw Mock sitting beside her, then sprang into his arms, holding him tight, burying her face into his chest so she could breathe him in.

 ‘You’re all right,’ she murmured.

 He rested his chin on her head.
 ‘In one piece.
 How are you feeling?’